fabarea/media/Documentation/Index.rst

 Permission management
 ======================

-Permissions management is about controlling access of an Asset by the User.
-Permission can be defined on each file under tab "Access" where to connect an Asset to a Backend and / or a Frontend group.
-It is important to notice, that permission control is not enabled by default which means all assets will be visible for everyone.
-There are a few things to activate:
+Permissions management is about controlling accessibility of assets.
+Permissions can be defined on each file under tab "Access" where to connect an Asset to a Backend and / or a Frontend group.
+Beware activating the setting in the Extension Manager revert the logic of file access.
+Out of the box, all files are accessible by everyone (allowed by default policy).
+With permission enabled, only authorized users are able to access a resource (deny by default policy).
+Admin users still have access to all files, though.
+On the FE, permission handling is provided by third party extension.
+Media provides integration with EXT:naw_securedl.
+In order to enable permission, a few things must be activated:

-* Backend: there is an setting that can be activated in the Extension Manager which influences the display of files within the BE module.
+* Backend: there is a flag to check in the Extension Manager in tab "security"
-* Frontend: Media **delegates file permission check to third party extensions**.
-However, Media provides integration with extension naw_securedl_.
-Once the extension is installed **and configured** all URL pointing to a PDF will be secured.
-There is a Hook in EXT:media/Classes/Hooks/NawSecuredl.php taking care of security check.
+* Frontend: Media **delegates file permission to third party extensions**.
+Media provides integration with extension naw_securedl_.
+However the Hook is not enabled by default and must be commented out in ``ext_localconf.php``.
+Once the extension is installed all URL pointing to a file will be rewritten.
+* If using Apache, htaccess file is required for restricting direct delivery of a file by the web server.

+Current implementation is beta quality.
+Rough edges are to be expected.
+Secure images are not supported for instance but are in the pipeline.
+Also, important to mention, it was tested with master version of EXT:naw_securedl https://github.com/TYPO3-Extensions/naw_securedl and it looks a patch is required to be applied http://forge.typo3.org/issues/48269.
+Also, default setting "filetype" was changed removing images file types.

 .. _naw_securedl: http://typo3.org/extensions/repository/view/naw_securedl